 Personal injury claims process

-There are a lot of common questions that people have about making a personal injury claim have.
+There are a lot of common questions that people have about making a personal injury claim.

 How long have I got to make a claim?